designstem/projects/spirals/index.md

 -

-Now, image what happens if the angle θ gradually increases from the zero degrees (θ=0º) to θ=90º and then to θ=180º up to θ=360º.
+Now, imagine what happens if the angle θ gradually increases from the zero degrees (θ=0º) to θ=90º and then to θ=180º up to θ=360º.
 If the radius *r* remains constant, the corresponding point will move along the blue circle.
-This is the basic movement to produce a circular shape.
+This is the primary movement to produce a circular shape.

 -